1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Pancreatic Cancer in Houston

-• Surgery: Procedures like the Whipple, distal pancreatectomy or total pancreatectomy aim to remove the tumor when feasible.
+• Surgery: When possible feel-free to use procedures such as the Whipple, distal pancreatectomy or total pancreatectomy through which the tumor can be removed.

-• Chemotherapy: Drugs such as FOLFIRINOX or gemcitabine-based regimens help kill cancer cells and may be given before or after surgery.
+• Chemotherapy: Medicine like FOLFIRINOX or a gemcitabine-based regimen can be used to destroy cancer cells and could either be administered before or after surgery.

-• Immunotherapy and clinical trials: Emerging treatments that boost the immune response or test novel drugs, offering new hope for advanced cases.
+• Immunotherapy and clinical trials: New promising treatment methods which enhance an immune response or test some new medicines provide some new hope to those in the advanced cases.

-• Palliative and supportive care: Pain management, nutrition counseling, and mental health support to maintain quality of life throughout treatment.
+• Palliative and supportive care: This will allow pain management, nutritional education, and psychological support to sustain quality of life during treatment.

 Why Choose GastroDoxs for Pancreatic Cancer Care?